 6.1 Data Collection and Data Quality Objectives (DQO)

 Data collected on indoor air concentrations are solely for educational purposes.
 Ambient, or outdoor, air quality standards do not apply to indoor air quality.
 But, if there are concerns about or interests in learning more about indoor PM concentration data, EPA can provide technical assistance on interpreting the data.
 Per conditions in the indoor air sensor loan agreements, any and all data generated from the air sensors will be owned by the user, and all data on the devices will be deleted prior to the devices’ return to Region 1.
+While Region 1 does not request quantitative data from the project sampling period, partner organizations are required to submit a short qualitative summary of their experience, which will be used to evaluate the effective use of PurpleAir sensors in the home.

 6.2 Measurement Quality Objectives (MQO)